k421s/average-mileage/README.md

 The way the original list of vehicles was set up reminded me of c structs so the program is written with the assumption that it was a struct type of object translated to python as a list of vehicle objects.

 ## main components
+List of vehicle objects to calculate average mileage from
 ```python
 vehicles = [
         vehicle(